Scholarships, Grants, and Campus Employment

 Computer Lab Assistant

-If you want to be considered for Federal Workstudy you need to fill out the FAFSA first if you have not done so already.
+If you want to be considered for Federal Work Study, you must complete the FAFSA.

-If you are interested in on-campus employment, please fill out the application and return it to the financial aid office by July 11.
+If you are interested in on-campus employment, please complete the application and return it to the financial aid office no later than July 11.
 Applications received after that date will be kept until the end of the school year.
 If you have any questions, please contact Stephen Blaylock.